 - dark green leafy vegetables — like kale, spinach, and watercress

 - red meat

-- seafood — for example mussels, clams or oysters
+- seafood — like mussels, clams or oysters

 - iron-fortified cereals

-If you're not able to get enough from your diet, an iron supplement might help.
+If you can't get enough from your diet, an iron supplement might help.
 It's a good idea to get advice from a health professional before taking a supplement.